The world of running a nursery hasn’t got any easier. Increasing investment from abroad. 30 hours. Ofsted…

 The Extra mile: We love this story about how one nursery turned what was potentially the most mundane part of the trip, the journey on the tube, into the part that the children liked the most, including it in their day to day play.

-However, one important thing when it comes to thinking about parents is the extent to which they rely on their instincts when choosing a nursery for their children.
+However, one important thing when it comes to thinking about parents is the extent to which they rely on their instincts when choosing a nursery setting for their children.

-More than 90% see good staff/child relationships as important when choosing a setting, and quality caregivers will always shine, but don’t look past the value of choosing staff who are approachable and naturally friendly to new parents too.
+More than 90% see good staff/child relationships as important when choosing a childcare setting, and quality caregivers will always shine, but don’t look past the value of choosing staff who are approachable and naturally friendly to new parents too.
 They tend to fall back on the gut feeling when it comes to making that final call meaning their experience with the staff could make all the difference.

 The Extra mile: The same study suggests that 92% of parents value good access to outdoor space.
 If you have the opportunity to open up a better outdoor space it’s a real must, especially if you’re in an area where this kind of space in nurseries is at a premium.